 Developmental Model for Leadership Agility

-The Leadership Agility model, 360 assessment tool, workshops, and coaching methods we’ve been using with clients all approach leadership development from the inside-out (vertical development) and from the outside-in (horizontal development of new competencies), always with an emphasis on making everything highly accessible, practical, and applied for busy, results-oriented managers.
+The Leadership Agility model, 360 assessment tool, workshops, and coaching methods we’ve been using with clients all approach leadership development from the inside-out (vertical development) and from the outside-in (horizontal development of new behaviors), always with an emphasis on making everything highly accessible, practical, and applied for busy, results-oriented leaders.

-Bill Joiner is lead author of the award-winning book, Leadership Agility.
-He is President and a Principal Consultant at ChangeWise, a firm with international reach that specializes in leadership consulting, coaching, and training; team development; and organizational change consulting.
-ChangeWise also teaches coaches how to utilize its research-based methodologies.
+Bill Joiner is lead researcher and author of the book, Leadership Agility.
+He is CEO and a Principal Consultant at ChangeWise, a firm with international reach that specializes in leadership consulting, coaching, and training; team development; and organizational change consulting.
+ChangeWise also teaches leadership and Agile coaches how to utilize its research-based methodologies.

 Follow Bill Joiner on Twitter – @leaderagility

 To receive Bill Joiner’s e-newsletter on Leadership Agility, please subscribe below.
 The newsletter includes blog posts, plus updates about Leadership Agility resources.